Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-Additionally, the extended computation time required for training deep learning models presents a challenge in terms of practicality.
-SATD identification models often need to be retrained or fine-tuned to adapt to new projects or datasets, and the time-consuming nature of this process can hinder agile software development practices.
-In scenarios where rapid feedback is essential, such as continuous integration and deployment environments, the lengthy training times of deep learning models can become a bottleneck, delaying the detection of technical debt and the subsequent mitigation efforts.
+Additionally, the extended computation time required for training DL models presents a challenge in terms of practicality.
+SATD identification models often require retraining or fine-tuning to adapt to new projects or datasets, and the time-consuming nature of this process can hinder agile software development practices.
+In scenarios where rapid feedback is essential, such as continuous integration and deployment environments, the lengthy training times of DL models can become a bottleneck, delaying the detection of technical debt and the subsequent mitigation efforts.

-\item[Overlap of features among debt types] Furthermore, the overlap of features among different types of technical debt, such as code debt, design debt, and requirement debt, presents another challenge \cite{Chen2022MulticlassXGBoost}.
+\item[Overlap of features among debt types] Furthermore, the overlap of features among different types of technical debt, such as code debt, design debt, and requirement debt, presents another challenge \citep{Chen2022MulticlassXGBoost}.
 This overlap makes distinguishing between different debt types difficult, leading to potential misclassification.
 The ambiguity in distinguishing between SATD and other debt types can reduce the accuracy of identification models.
-If features that are common to multiple debt types are not carefully handled, models may struggle to correctly identify SATD.
+If features that are common to multiple debt types are not carefully handled, models may struggle to identify SATD correctly.

-\item[Tagging and comment relevance] Finally, tagging and comment relevance is a critical challenge in identifying SATD.
-Developers often use tags such as “TODO, “FIXME," or “XXX" in code comments or other textual artifacts to mark areas that require attention or indicate temporary fixes.
+\item[Tagging and comment relevance] Finally, tagging and comment relevance are a critical challenge in identifying SATD.
+Developers often use tags such as \enquote{TODO,} \enquote{FIXME,} or \enquote{XXX} in code comments or other textual artifacts to mark areas that require attention or indicate temporary fixes.
 While these task-related tags are commonly employed as indicators of SATD, they are not always relevant to technical debt.
-In many cases, tags like “TODO" or “FIXME" can represent a simple reminder or a non-technical debt issue, thereby creating noise in the identification process.
-Moreover, not all SATD instances are explicitly marked by such tags, further complicating the identification process. \end{description}
+In many cases, tags such as \enquote{TODO} or \enquote{FIXME} can serve as simple reminders or non-technical debt items, thereby creating noise in the identification process.
+Moreover, not all SATD instances are explicitly marked with such tags, further complicating the identification process. \end{description}

+The results highlight significant trends in SATD detection, demonstrating an evolution from heuristic-based methods to advanced machine learning and deep learning techniques.
+However, these findings raise important questions regarding the applicability, generalizability, and practical adoption of these approaches.
+The following section presents a critical discussion of our results, compares them with the existing literature, and outlines their implications for future research and industry practice.